Basic syntax¶

 b = 'simpler here'

-: hexadecimal 16-bit Unicode character UTF-8 encoded (4 digits)
+\n: newline\\: backslash\": double quote`: backtick quote\xNN: hexadecimal 8 bit character (2 digits)\uNNNN: hexadecimal 16-bit Unicode character UTF-8 encoded (4 digits)

-Pyrope allows string interpolation only when double quote is used ("bla {expression:format_style} bla"
+Pyrope allows string interpolation only when double quote is used ("bla {expression:format_style} bla").

 The format style is like C++23 std::format.

-let num = 2
+const num = 2

-let color = "blue"
+const color = "blue"

-let extension = "s"
+const extension = "s"

-let txt1 = "I have {num:d} {color} potato{extension}"
+const txt1 = "I have {num:d} {color} potato{extension}"

-let txt2 = string("I have {:d} {} potato{}", num, color, extension)
+const txt2 = string("I have {:d} {} potato{}", num, color, extension)

 cassert txt1 == txt2 == "I have 2 blue potatos"

-let txt3 = 'I have {num}' // single quote does not do interpolation
+const txt3 = 'I have {num}' // single quote does not do interpolation

 cassert txt3 == "I have \{num\}" // \{ escapes the interpolation